-1. These Regulations, and any decision-making thereunder, shall be applied in conformity with the principles governing the Area embodied in Section 2 of Part XI [and in Part XII] of the Convention.
+1. These Regulations, and any decision-making thereunder, shall be applied in conformity with the principles governing the Area embodied in the Convention and the Agreement [as well as the Authority’s Strategic Environmental Goal and Objectives].

-[1. bis These Regulations shall also be applied in accordance with the policies relating to activities in the Area established in articles 150 and 151 of the Convention and in the Annex of the Agreement.]
+1. bis These Regulations shall also be applied in accordance with the policies relating to activities in the Area established in articles 150 and 151 of the Convention and in the Annex to the Agreement [and the policies adopted by the Assembly in accordance with article 160 of the Convention].

-2. [Recognizing that the rights in the Resources of the Area are vested in humankind as a whole, on whose behalf the Authority shall act,] Exploitation in the Area shall be carried out for peaceful purposes and for the benefit of humankind as a whole, taking into particular consideration the interests and needs of developing States, and [while] ensuring the effective Protection of the Marine Environment, including biological diversity and ecological ecosystem integrity, from harmful effects which may arise from such activities in the Area consistent with article 145 of the Convention.
+2. Recognizing that the rights in the Resources of the Area are vested in humankind as a whole, on whose behalf the Authority shall act, Exploitation in the Area shall be carried out for peaceful purposes and for the benefit of humankind as a whole, taking into particular consideration the interests and needs of developing States, while ensuring the effective Protection of the Marine Environment from harmful effects which may arise from such activities in the Area consistent with article 145 of the Convention.

+[2. bis Exploitation in the Area and other activities in the Marine Environment shall be carried out with reasonable regard for each other in accordance with article 147 of the Convention.]

 [3.
+Exploitation in the Area shall only commence:

+(a) once all Phase 1 Standards and Guidelines, Phase 2 Standards and Guidelines and Phase 3 Standards and Guidelines have been adopted;

-Exploitation in the Area shall not commence until the legal framework intended for the effective protection and preservation of the Marine Environment is adopted and scientific evidence demonstrates that the Exploitation will be conducted in such a manner as not to cause significant and harmful changes to the Marine Environment and its resources and to effectively protect and preserve the Marine Environment pursuant to article 145 and [article 209 of] Part XII of UNCLOS.]
+(b) when it is demonstrable, in the view of the Commission and Council, that such Exploitation can be conducted in such a manner so as to ensure effective Protection of the Marine Environment from harmful effects which may arise from Exploitation in the Area, and the ecological balance of the Marine Environment is not interfered with; and

-[3.
-Alt.
-Exploitation in the Area shall not commence until:

-(a) The legal framework intended for the effective protection and preservation of the Marine Environment has entered into force [and the Authority has adopted an environmental policy];

-(b) The implementation of [Target 3 of] the Kunming-Montreal Global Biodiversity Framework is well on track in the area beyond national jurisdiction; and

-(c) Scientific evidence demonstrates that Exploitation will be conducted in such a manner so as: not to cause significant and harmful changes to the Marine Environment and its resources, [pursuant to Article 196 of the Convention, and] to effectively protect and preserve the Marine Environment, [including biological diversity and ecosystem integrity] pursuant to Article 145 and Part XII of the Convention, [including biological diversity and ecosystem integrity], and not to impede the full implementation of [Target 3 of] the Kunming-Montreal Global Biodiversity Framework in the area beyond national jurisdiction.
-Alt.2
+(c) in instances where it would not impede the effective implementation of international frameworks and agreements related to the Protection of the Marine Environment.
+Decisions regarding exploitation activities will be made by taking into consideration progress on the implementation of such frameworks and agreements;]

 4. The following principles and approaches shall guide the application of these Regulations:

-(a) The principle of the common heritage of humankind;
+(a) the principle of the common heritage of humankind;

-(a) bis The principle of equity and the equitable sharing of benefits;
+(a) bis the principle of equity and the equitable sharing of benefits;

-(a) ter Intergenerational equity;

-(a) quat The principle of uniform and non-discriminatory application;
+(a) ter the principle of uniform and non-discriminatory application;

-(b) Precautionary principle or precautionary approach as appropriate;
+(b) precautionary principle or precautionary approach as appropriate;

-(c) Ecosystem approach;
+[(c) Ecosystem Approach;]

-(c) bis An integrated approach to ocean management;
+(c) bis an integrated approach to ocean management;

-(d) Polluter pays principle;
+(d) polluter pays principle;

-(e) Open access to non-confidential data, and information;
+(e) open access to non-confidential data, and information;

-(f) Transparency in decision-making, including effective Stakeholder involvement and public participation;
+(f) transparency in decision-making, including effective Stakeholder involvement and public participation;

-(g) The use of the scientific methods taking into account the Best Available Scientific Information, as defined by the Council[; and
+(g) the use of the scientific methods taking into account the Best Available [Science and] Scientific Information, as defined by the Council; and

-(h) The use of relevant traditional knowledge of Indigenous Peoples and local communities where available.
+(h) the use of relevant traditional knowledge of Indigenous Peoples and [of] local communities where available.

 5. Activities in the Area shall be carried out for the benefit of humankind as a whole, irrespective of the geographical location of States, whether coastal or land-locked, and taking into particular consideration the interests and needs of developing States.

+[5. bis The Authority shall provide for the equitable sharing of financial and other economic benefits derived from activities in the Area through any appropriate mechanism, on a non-discriminatory basis.]

+[5. ter The rules, regulations and procedures on equitable sharing of financial and other economic benefits derived from activities in the Area shall be adopted by the Assembly, upon the recommendation of the Council, before the commencement of Commercial Production.]

-6. Members of the Authority, Sponsoring States, Contractors, and the Authority shall use best efforts to ensure that the Authority performs its functions.
+6. Members of the Authority, Sponsoring States, [Applicants and] Contractors, [observers] and the Authority shall use best efforts to ensure that the Authority performs its functions.